karsten-vermeulen-dev/Fifty-shades-of-RGBA/README.md

 ### Lesson 4 - Gimme some input

-_Here, you are going to continue using SDL to allow the user to manage keyboard and mouse input_.
+_Here, students will learn how the input polling process works and how different input events are triggered and dealt with.
+They will gain insight into reading keyboard and mouse input_.

 ### Lesson 5 - Start your graphics engines!